This includes and overrides some of the standards and guidelines from Canada.

 Low High Level Impact

-6.5 – 9.0 Met guideline Healthy range
+6.5 – 9.0 Met guideline Healthy pH range that supports aquatic life

-0.0 – 6.5 9.0 – 14.0 Exceeds chronic guideline Chronic impacts to aquatic life
+0.0 – 6.5 9.0 – 14.0 Exceeds chronic guideline Chronic impacts to aquatic life outside of healthy pH range

 ← Standard guidelines